THE POWER OF GURU RINPOCHE

 We held five puja sessions per day of Guru Rinpoche prayers.
 Venerable Lindy and I sat behind our chant leader, Geshe Tenzin Zopa and were subsumed by the waves of the Guru Rinpoche mantra and tsok prayers reverberating in the gompa; the swift rhythm of the cymbals and drums which created a trance-like beat.
 Even with my eyes closed I could see the details of Guru Rinpoche’s image – present in the gompa through the large thangka and also the exquisite Bertrand Cayla painting on the front of the prayer books we had printed.
 Even with a failing voice, Geshe Tenzin Zopa-la continued to lead us as we entered the world of Guru Rinpoche.
 Sangha swayed, many with eyes closed, students called out the fast-beating prayers and the cymbals and drums rattled and shook the gompa.
 Inside was warmth and light, radiant light.
 An intense white brightness emanated from the front of the gompa, the silken tsok ribbons and faces of the delicately painted thangka images glittered and shone beneath it.
 It was hard not to feel a strong presence.

 As we entered our breaks we came out into a different world, a present and conventionally real world of lunch: warm delicious food, and cool wind on our cheeks that made the prayer flags flutter.
 The kind Tibetan community and CTCT offered delicious momos on the Sunday.
 After lunch we darkened the gompa to play Lama Zopa Rinpoche’s two videos on a huge screen.
 The first ten minute one thanked everyone there for coming to Tasmania to do the Guru Bhumstok.
 Rinpoche, in his characteristic style gave 100,000 thanks to all of us for coming and for those sponsoring this event and spoke of the incredible good it was doing.
 He thanked all the Geshes.
-He went into detail of how he remembered Venerable Lindy’s mother making him a head warmer.
-(This was over 35 years ago).
+He went into detail of how he remembered Venerable Lindy’s mother making him a head warmer in 2011.

 In the next video Rinpoche gave a wonderful teaching about Guru Rinpoche and how he arrived in Tibet: his journey there as well as his power in clearing obstacles.
 It was as if Rinpoche was in the gompa with us and in fact he was.
 His spirit and intention was.
 Rinpoche was with us for the Guru Bhumtsok and there was no doubt, listening to these teachings made specifically for us, that what we were doing was of enormous benefit.